Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 The cellular and molecular basis of the mechanisms and regulation of epithelial transport and the effect of representative diseases on these processes.

 Epithelia form remarkable barrier structures that regulate the entry and exit of substances into and out of the body.
 Control of these transport processes needs to be exquisite to avoid severe pathophysiology.
 Lecture modules will be based around pressing physiological problems, such as: How does too little chloride secretion cause cystic fibrosis?
 How does too much sodium uptake cause high blood pressure?
-Understanding of the abnormalities at the cell and tissue level is an essential prelude to the development of effective treatments.
+How does gout develop, and what are the molecular mechanisms and pathways to the treatment of gout or the development of diseases such as type 2 diabetes mellitus and cancer due to hyperuricemia?
+Understanding the abnormalities at the genetic, cell, and tissue level is an essential prelude to the development of effective treatments for all population groups including Māori and Pacific peoples.

 Paper title Cellular and Epithelial Physiology